AssetFetch/spec/spec.md

 ### Using loose material declarations
 The workflow outlined in the previous section is not always easily achievable since not all file 3D file formats offer up-to-date (or any) support for defining materials.
 In those cases it is common practice to simply distribute the necessary material maps along with the mesh files without any concrete machine-readable description for how the maps should be applied
-The `loose_material.*` family of datablocks exists to limit the negative impacts of this limitation.
+The `loose_material_*` datablocks exist to limit the negative impacts of this limitation.
-The `loose_material.define_map` and `loose_material.apply_material` make it possible to define basic PBR materials through datablocks on the individual map components and reference them on the mesh component.
+The `loose_material_define` and `loose_material_apply` make it possible to define basic PBR materials through datablocks on the individual map components and reference them on the mesh component.

-Providers SHOULD make use of this notation if, and only if, other more native material representations of the material are unavailable of severely insufficient.
+Providers SHOULD make use of this notation if, and only if, other more native representations of the material are unavailable of severely insufficient.

 ## Environments
 HDRI environments or skyboxes face a similar situation as materials: They can be represented using native formats, but a common practice is to provide them as a singular image file whose projection must be manually set by the artist.